KSOM

 KSOM (96.5 FM, "96.5 KSOM") is a radio station that broadcasts a country music format.
 Licensed to Audubon, Iowa, United States, it serves the southwest Iowa area.
-The station is currently owned by Meredith Communications, LLC.
+The station is owned by Meredith Communications, LLC.

 The studios are located in Atlantic, Iowa.
-96.5 KSOM broadcasts Iowa State Sports, NASCAR, and area high school sports.
-KSOM offers farm reports from Waitt Agribusiness and is southwest Iowa's Paul Harvey affiliate.
+KSOM broadcasts Iowa State Cyclones sports, NASCAR, and area high school sports.
+KSOM offers farm reports from Waitt Agribusiness.